National Carbon Credit Registry

 How it works?

-Using UNDP's open-source code and templates as a starting point, countries can define their functional needs and customise the Registry to align with their specific workflows, policies, user groups, and data requirements.
+Using UNDP’s open-source codebase and templates as a foundation, countries can define their functional requirements and customise the National Carbon Registry to reflect national workflows, policies, user groups, and data needs.
+The registry can also be extended to cover multiple carbon market mechanisms beyond Article 6.

-• Step 3: Projects are implemented, monitored, and their emission reductions reported.
+• Step 3 (Implementation Phase): Projects are implemented, monitored, and their emission reductions reported.
 Following verification, carbon credits can be issued and serialised.
 Each carbon credit carries its own unique serial number.

-• Step 4: Issued credits can be traded, tracked, retired, or cancelled within the registry to ensure clear ownership and prevent double counting.
+• Step 4 (Credit Transfer/Retirement): Issued credits can be traded, tracked, retired, or cancelled within the registry to ensure clear ownership and prevent double counting.

-• Step 5: Using the registry’s built-in Agreed Electronic Format (AEF), countries can automatically generate and submit carbon market information, ensuring accuracy and transparency.
+• Step 5 (Reporting): Using the registry's built-in Agreed Electronic Format (AEF), countries can automatically generate and submit carbon market information, ensuring accuracy and transparency.

 Digital X Solution Primero